 My last few posts about animals have been pretty downbeat, so here’s something on a lighter note.
 This pooch decided he was tired of waiting at the Humane Society, so he decided to take matters into his own paws and went and found himself a new family.

-Someone write top whole house humidifier reviews.
+Someone wrote review on the top dehumidifiers.
 I read it to see if my DIY washroom exhaust made sense.
 You can view this if you want more information.
 After all, I'm practically allergic to almost everything.
 What are you allergy triggers?